Updated: December 9, 2025

 Can I use trains to travel between cities in Portugal?

 Yes, trains are an excellent way to travel between cities in Portugal.
-The national railway system, Comboios de Portugal (CP), connects all the major cities like Lisbon, Porto, Coimbra, and Faro with regular and comfortable services
+The national railway system, Comboios de Portugal (CP), connects all the major cities such as Lisbon, Porto, Coimbra, and Faro, with regular and comfortable services.

 How do I purchase train tickets in Portugal?